To mark BA’s centenary in 2019, we published a 100 part series on the history of BA and its predecessor airlines.

 KLM was the airline that BA should have, but repeatedly failed, to merge with.
 Talks fell through for a second time in 2000 and KLM ultimately merged with Air France.

 BA2069 to Nairobi.
 In December 2000, a passenger entered the flight deck of a Boeing 747 flying from Gatwick to Nairobi and seized control of the aircraft.
+It subsequently landed safely in Nairobi.

 The single worst day in aviation history 11 September 2001 and its impact on BA.